amandajean007/READme-Generator/README.md

-# Teleportation Machine
+# README Generator
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 ## Description <a name="description"></a>
-The projects aim is...
+This projects aim is to make creating a professional README as easy as possible.
 ## Table of Contents
 1. [Description](#description)
 2. [Installation](#installation)